Events

 blockProcessed

-Called after the element has been processed but before it is displayed.
-This is useful for performing initial setup or analysis.
+Called after processing each element by the plugin, regardless of whether collapsing is applied.
+This callback is useful for initial element setup or state analysis.

 element